feast

 The Jordan Reversal

 The tradition's answer: to sanctify the water.
 More precisely, to reverse the direction of contamination.
 Humanity, through sin, had fouled creation — the waters of the world carry the weight of the fallen cosmos.
-Christ, immersing himself in those waters, does not become contaminated by them; he sanctifies them.
+Christ, immersing himself in those waters, does not become contaminated by them.
+He sanctifies them.
 The waters that had carried the weight of death now carry the gift of life.

 The Revelation of the Trinity